Apply Before October 15, 2022!

 - Consent to the nomination and publication of his/her/their name, photo and information.

-- Be available to a virtual recognition ceremony in late 2022 – date TBD
+- Be available for an in-person recognition ceremony in April 2023 during Construction Month 2023 – date TBD

 - Must be a company in good standing with WorkSafeBC.